UmutAA/pdf-summarizer-gemini/README.md

 ## Features

+- Finds the PDF file from the given path.
-- Extracts text from the first page of any PDF file.
+- Extracts text from the PDF file.
 - Summarizes the text in a few sentences.
 - Provides a list of key keywords.
 - Built with Python and Gemini 2.5 Flash Lite API.